 - Research: We are using open community science data to locate existing chimney swift nesting sites in the area.
 We can then ensure the preservation of existing nest sites and install predator guards as necessary to promote successful breeding.
 This information will also inform the selection of sites for new nesting towers.

 - Outreach and education: Our nesting towers are accompanied by informational kiosks explaining the purpose of the towers and promoting awareness of the threatened status of chimney swifts.
 Our hope is that increasing public awareness will encourage members of the community to make informed decisions regarding, for instance, unexpected swift nests on their property.

 - Applied learning in conservation: The Geneseo Chimney Swift Project is an opportunity for students interested in environmental science and conservation to gain hands-on experience in an organized conservation initiative.
 The project brings together students from diverse fields of study who share a passion for environmental stewardship and promoting the conservation of our native wildlife.

-We are grateful to the Genesee Valley Audubon Society for their generous support and collaboration.
+We are grateful to the Genesee Valley Audubon Society as well as the SUNY Geneseo Office of Sustainability for their generous support and collaboration.

 Interested in this project?